serokell/tezos-packaging/docs/baking.md

 ### Setting the Liquidity Baking toggle vote option

-Since `013-PtJakart`, the `--liquidity-baking-toggle-vote` command line option for `tezos-baker` is now mandatory.
+Since `PtJakart`, the `--liquidity-baking-toggle-vote` command line option for `tezos-baker` is now mandatory.
 In our systemd services, it is set to `pass` by default.
 You can change it as desired in the service config file at `/etc/defaults/tezos-baking-<network>`.